 These broad categories or “zones” help students start to identify general career direction based on their interests and skills at an early age.
 By using these Career Zones, teachers and parents have a wonderful opportunity to help students become aware of their possibilities, including occupations that may be nontraditional for them.
-This can be done through a variety of career awareness strategies at the elementary level, i.e. Career Play, Career Literature, Guest Speakers, Field Trips and Career Days. (link to the other steps)
+This can be done through a variety of career awareness strategies at the elementary level, i.e. Career Play, Career Literature, Guest Speakers and Field Trips.

 Six Career Zones

 Careers related to the humanities and to the performing, visual, literary, and media arts.

 Careers related to all aspects of business including accounting, business administration, finance, information processing, and marketing.

 ENGINEERING/MANUFACTURING AND INDUSTRIAL TECHNOLOGY

 Careers related to the technologies necessary to design, develop, install, or maintain physical systems.

 Careers related to the promotion of health and wellness as well as the treatment of injuries, conditions, and disease.

 Careers in early childhood development, civil service, education, hospitality, and the social services.